MetaMask/metamask-improvement-proposals/MIPs/mip-x-request.md

 If an invalid `scope` is specified, then an error should be returned.

+If a `method` that is not authorized for the `scope` is specified, then an error should be returned.

 ## Backwards Compatibility
 The `wallet_request` method is introduced through the [Multichain API](./mip-x-authorize.md), which is completely separate from the existing JSON-RPC methods.
 Existing JSON-RPC that are called without the `wallet_request` wrapper would remain available for backward compatibility.